TheForceEngine/TheForceEngine.github.io/downloads.md

 * Added central error handling and modal message box functionality for errors/warnings.

 **General**
-* Linux: Make RtMidi optional - this allows for OPL 3 and SF 2 synth but disables system midi (@mlauss2).
+* Linux: Make RtMidi optional - this allows for OPL 3 and SF 2 synth but disables system midi.
   * This should make it easier to compile in some cases.
-* Replace DeviL with SDL Image to make future Linux packages easier (@mlauss2 / @luciusDXL).
+* Replace DeviL with SDL Image to make future Linux packages easier.
-* Small PNG issues fixed (@mlauss2).
+* Small PNG issues fixed.

 ### Version 1.09.530